 The great thing about the PS5 is backward compatibility.
 You will be able to play all of the new games that come out, eventually exclusively, for the PS5 AND almost all of the games that came out for the PS4.
 If you have already purchased PS4 games and upgrade to the PS5, you can still play them.
 Or, if you’re buying a PlayStation console for the first time, you can easily add PS4 games to your library and experience them on upgraded hardware.

 If I’m a new buyer, should I buy a PS4 Pro or wait for the PS5?

 If you are completely new to the world of PlayStation consoles, I would personally recommend purchasing the PS5 when you can find it.
 You get a console that comes with all upgraded hardware and an entire backlog of games from the PS4 generation for a few extra hundred dollars.

 Even if you don’t see any PS5 games that you want to play right now, and all you want to play are PS4 games, it would still be worth it to purchase the PS5.
 There could be PS5 games that come out later down the line that you end up wanting.
 Plus, many PS4 games will be enhanced for the PS5 with a free downloadable update.

 And if you don’t want to or can’t shell out an extra $100, you might consider waiting to purchase the PS5.
 Historically, the price usually drops a few years after the console’s initial release.
 Then, you might be able to pay the same amount you would have paid for the PS4 Pro.

-It’s also worth mentioning that the PS5 launch caused the price tag of the PS4 and PS4 Pro to drop slightly.
+It’s also worth mentioning that the PS5 launch caused the PS4 and PS4 Pro price tag to drop slightly.
 This goes especially for used models, which will flood the market as gamers upgrade.
 So if you want to save money and don’t plan to buy the PS5 until a bit later in its life, this is another potential route.